 - 1 quart low-sodium homemade or store-bought low-sodium chicken or turkey stock (4 cups; 1L), divided

 - 3 whole eggs

-Adjust oven racks to lower middle and upper middle position.
-Preheat oven to 275°F. Spread bread evenly over two rimmed baking sheets.
+Adjust oven racks to lower-middle and upper-middle positions.
+Preheat oven to 275°F (135°C).
+Spread bread evenly over 2 rimmed baking sheets.
 Stagger trays on oven racks and bake until completely dried, about 50 minutes total, rotating trays and stirring bread cubes several times during baking.
 Remove from oven and allow to cool.
-Increase oven heat to 350°F
+Increase oven heat to 350°F (177°C).

-In large Dutch oven, melt butter over medium high heat until foaming subsides (don't allow butter to brown), about 2 minutes.
-Add sausage and mash with stiff whisk or potato masher to break up into fine pieces (largest pieces should be no greater than 1/4-inch).
-Cook, stirring frequently until only a few bits of pink remain, about 8 minutes.
-Add onions, celery, garlic, and sage and cook, stirring frequently, until vegetables are softened, about 10 minutes.
+In a large Dutch oven, melt butter over medium-high heat until foaming subsides (do not allow butter to brown), about 2 minutes.
+Add sausage and mash with a stiff whisk or potato masher to break up into fine pieces (largest pieces should be no bigger than 1/4 inch).
+Cook, stirring frequently, until only a few bits of pink remain, about 8 minutes.
+Add onion, celery, garlic, and sage and cook, stirring frequently, until vegetables are softened, about 10 minutes.
 Remove from heat and add half of chicken stock.

-Use part of stuffing to stuff bird if desired.
-To cook remaining stuffing, transfer to buttered 9 by 13 rectangular baking dish (or 10 by 14 oval dish), cover tightly with aluminum foil, and bake until instant read thermometer reads 150°F when inserted into center of dish, about 45 minutes.
-Remove foil and continue baking until golden brown and crisp on top, about 10 minutes longer.
-Remove from oven, let cool for 5 minutes, sprinkle with remaining parsley and serve.
+Use part of stuffing to stuff turkey, if desired (see note above).
+To cook remaining stuffing, transfer to a buttered 9- by 13-inch rectangular baking dish (or 10- by 14-inch oval dish), cover tightly with aluminum foil, and bake until an instant-read thermometer reads 150°F (66°C) when inserted into center of dish, about 45 minutes.
+Remove foil and continue baking until golden brown and crisp on top, 15 to 20 minutes longer.
+Remove from oven, let cool for 5 minutes, sprinkle with remaining parsley, and serve.